Skip to main content

 High relevance

-Workshop and on-vehicle hazards (lift collapses, falling components, fire and fuel exposure, road testing) carry a real fatality profile, particularly for heavy diesel and field roles.
-Life cover pays a lump sum to nominated beneficiaries on death from any cause and is typically available across the panel for qualified mechanics.
+Workshop and on-vehicle hazards, including lift collapses, falling parts, fire and fuel, and road testing, carry a genuine risk of serious accident, particularly for heavy diesel and field roles.
+Life cover pays a lump sum to the people you nominate if you die from any cause, and it is generally available across the panel for qualified mechanics so your family can cover the mortgage and keep going.

 TPD